 - Donation of clothing or household goods- they must be in at least “good used condition” to be deductible

 - Donating appreciated property to charity is smart because you avoid paying tax on the long-term capital gain you would incur if you sold the property plus you get to donate the fair market value.
-However, with depreciated property do the opposite, sell it, take the capital loss and then use the charitable deduction.
+However, with depreciated property do the opposite, sell it, take the capital loss and then use the charitable deductions.

 August is here, and while you are at the beach or relaxing we want to remind you that business owners and start-ups have a common theme to six typical problems worth reviewing.
 Whether you do $100,000 in sales or $ 5 million, these might apply to you regardless of your growth mode: